near/docs/docs/tools/near-indexer-framework.md

 ## Creating your indexer

 As you see NEAR Indexer Framework is a tool, it's not an indexer itself.
-It is used to create you own indexer.
+It is used to create your own indexer.
 You can find some tutorials about it in the docs:
 - [Creating example indexer](/docs/tutorials/near-indexer)